Skip to main content

 Base load [power sources]: the power sources that operate continuously to generate reliable and dependable power to consistently meet base load power demand.

 Base load power plants supply the basic demand in a power network.
-They can operate for long periods of time at or near full load, and they have low operation costs due to their use of lower-cost fuels.
+They can operate for long periods of time at or near full load, and they can have low operation costs due to their use of lower-cost fuels.

 Changes in power demand of California during a 24-hour cycle